Kashyl1/CurrencyTracker/README.md

 `` cd CurrencyTracker_Dynatrace ``

-4) Create Back-end image and create an container by executing a script.
+4) Create Back-end image and create container by executing a script.
 Make sure that you downloaded [Docker Desktop](#dockerDesktop-installation). on your device

 ``dockerBackEnd.bat``